• Skip to primary navigation

 Mashed potatoes are such a versatile side dish, you can serve them with pretty much anything.
 We served ours with vegetarian sausages and Minted Peas then smothered it in Onion Gravy, but we love it as an alternative to roast potatoes with a roast dinner.
 Why not try our Slow Cooker Roast Beef or Perfect Roast Chicken?

-However, here are some of our favourite recipes that go perfectly with it too:
+However, here are some of our favourite recipes that go perfectly with this make ahead Christmas recipe too:

 • Homemade Fish Fingers